HamidKR/CSE480/course_info/summer_2024.md

 ### Honors Option

-There are no honors options available for this course in the summer semester.
+There is no honors option available for this course in the summer semester.

 ### The Spartan Code of Honor Academic Pledge